 - Image file size: the amount of storage space your image takes.

-- Word.emerson sites are limited to a total of 2,000 MB of storage space.
+Word.Emerson sites are limited to a total of 3,000 MB of storage space currently.

-- Individual file uploads cannot exceed 2 MB in size.
+- Individual file uploads cannot exceed 4 MB in size currently.

 - If your image is larger, the computer will attempt to crop it down, which may result in the loss of important visual information, such as cutting a person’s face out of the photo.